 3. Continuous process

 This process is a production activity that processes materials sequentially with several stages in the process to become a finished product.
 For example, factories that produce paper, sugar, and others.

 This process is a production activity that processes raw materials by combining them into a finished product.
 An example is the car production process, where car parts are made separately, starting from the steering wheel, frame, engine, tires, and so on.
 After all the details of the car are complete, the parts of the vehicle are then combined into one car.

 Simplify the Production Process with Manufacturing Software from HashMicro

 The above explanation has covered the definition, types, stages, and characteristics of the production process.
 The thing you need to remember is that it is important for you to know the production process in depth.
 However, you can also use the help of manufacturing software to help manage the production process of your business.
-Manage your daily productions easily with HashMicro’s Manufacturing System. besides, you can also track work orders, plan your resources, and generate insights on your manufacturing operations in one platform.
+Manage your daily productions easily with HashMicro’s Manufacturing System.
+So, you can also track work orders, plan your resources, and generate insights on your manufacturing operations in one platform.